A new UK points-based immigration system for work visas is to apply from 1 January 2021.

 |Job in a shortage occupation (as designated by the MAC)||Yes||20|

 |Education qualification: PhD in subject relevant to the job||Yes||10|

 |Education qualification: PhD in a STEM subject relevant to the job||Yes||20|

-The policy paper also indicated that points allocations will remain subject to review and may be “refined” to improve flexibility, such as including new characteristics or amending tradeable attributes.
+The government policy guidance has also indicated that points allocations will remain subject to review and may be “refined” to improve flexibility, such as including new characteristics or amending tradeable attributes.

 Under the plans, the definition of skilled workers is being expanded and the skill level reduced from level 6 (degree) to level 3 (A-level), ie those educated to A-level/Scottish Highers-equivalent standard and not just graduate level, as is currently the case.